brikis98/yevgeniy-brikman-homepage/_posts/2026-01-14-gen-ai-snake-eating-its-own-tail.md

 (perhaps to limit supply chain risks), replacing those open source libraries with code created by GenAI directly in their own codebase.
 So now you spend years to create and share an open source library with the world, a bunch of LLMs train on your code, and now they effectively copy it, with you getting zero credit.
 As if it wasn't hard enough to sustainably fund open source already!
-The snake is eating its own tail.

 ## Example #3: books